Typeform/create-api-gem/README.md

 ## Legal

-Copyright 2017 Typeform SL. under the {LICENSENAME} License; see the LICENSE file for more information.
+Copyright 2017 Typeform SL. under the Apache 2 License; see the LICENSE file for more information.

 This is not an official Typeform product.